aragut/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: The University of Edinburgh
+- name: University of Oxford
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I recently finished my PhD in Law at Edinburgh Law School.
-I am interested in taxonomy, comparative law, tort law, private law theory, and legal philosphy.
+bio: I am a Postdoctoral Research Fellow at the University of Oxford.
+I am interested in comparative law, taxonomy, private law theory, taxonomy, and family law.

 interests:
 - Comparative law